Growth Trends for Related Jobs

 Job Growth Trend

-Between 2016 and 2026, employment for automotive service technicians and mechanics is projected to grow 6 percent.
-That's about the average rate for all occupations.
+Between 2020 and 2030, employment for automotive service technicians and mechanics is projected to not grow.

 NASCAR pit crews are in a different league.
 Because this job requires such physical strength and endurance, compared to a typical auto mechanic's job, careers are often short-lived and the jobs themselves are more competitive.
 With the new NASCAR rule that reduced the number of pit crew members from six to five, there are even fewer jobs today.